1. Lower rent

-That’s why the most obvious benefit of shared office space for new law firms is lower overhead.
+That’s why the most obvious shared office space benefits for new law firms are lower overheads and general costs.
 Compared to a private office, the monthly rent for a shared office space is likely to be 60% cheaper, if not more.

 All of this is generally built into a single monthly package.